HowToCodeDE/rGames/README.md

-# uCloud
+# rWarp
-Remotely play video games from your PC
+Remotely play video games from your PC on your phone